 - 11 minutes to Chatswood Station.

-Construction activities include building an underground platform-to-platform connection between the existing Martin Place Station and the Sydney Metro Martin Place Station.
+Construction includes building an underground platform-to-platform connection between the existing Martin Place Station and the Sydney Metro Martin Place Station.
 This is mainly to be built by excavating new pedestrian tunnels from the Sydney Metro construction site.